rooftops, church tower with trees in coimbra

 1. Coimbra has a designated UNESCO World Heritage Site

-tall tower with connected building in coimbra university
+tall tower with connected building in visit coimbra university

-• 12th-century Cathedral of Santa Cruz and a number of 16th-century colleges
+• 12th-century Cathedral of Santa Cruz and several 16th-century colleges

 • Royal Palace of Alcáçova, which has housed the University since 1537